In Reunion, the white plan activated to respond to the “very violent acceleration” of the epidemic

 Read also Article reserved for our subscribers Covid-19: faced with the Omicron variant, Reunion is strengthening its border controls

 “It is a decision that has been delayed as long as possible and which is now essential, observes Lionel Calenge, director of the CHU and the GHER.
-We went as far as we could.
+We went as far as we might.
 New means are needed to ensure continuity of care. » The occupancy rates of hospitals in medicine and intensive care have regularly reached 90% for more than a week.
 These services remain under great strain despite the increase in their reception capacities, with a total of 108 intensive care beds for 860,000 inhabitants.
 Due to the insularity of Reunion and its distance from mainland France (eleven hours by plane), the transfer of patients to other regions remains a very difficult solution to implement.

 Metropolis Reinforcements